qdelettre/angular-state-management-workshop/exercise-7-schematics/README.md

         "defaultCollection": "@ngrx/schematics"
     },
     ```
-4. Run `ng g --help` and see that the output still references `@ngrx/schematics` because we set it as default collection
+4. Run `ng g --help` and see that the output still references `@ngrx/schematics` because we set it as default collection,
-   so we don't have to type whole collection name every time we want to generate something using `ng g`
+   so we don't have to type whole collection name every time we want to generate something using `ng g`.
+5. Generate new lazy loaded module for user feature using `ng g module features/user --route user --module app.module.ts`
+   and try to navigate to user route using main navigation.
+6. Run `ng g feature --help` to explore all the available options for generating NgRx state features.
+We'll be using
+   `-c` (`--creators`) to use new NgRx factory functions and `-a` (`--api`) to generate effects and API action stubs.
+7. Generate new NgRx state feature for the `user` lazy feature using `ng g feature features/user/state/user -a -c --module features/user/user.module.ts`

 ## How to use exercises